 It is important that the water in your vase is changed everyday.
 This ensures that the flowers have a clean supply of water to hydrate them and you can avoid the problems outlined in item 1.

 Cut the base of each stem every couple of days to get rid of soggy ends, providing a crisp cut so that water can be taken up easily.
 Sterilize your clippers to make sure bacteria isn't spread.

 4. Feed Your Flowers

 Your flowers are hungry!
-You can add some form of flower food, including high quality maple syrup, to the water to help sustain your blooms.
+You can add some form of flower food to the water to help sustain your blooms.

 Make sure to place your flowers in as cool an environment as possible, away from direct sun, heat and wind.
 It is also important not to place them next to that overripe cantaloupe on the counter.
 Many fruits and vegetables give off ethylene gas that will cause your flowers to wilt.